Statistical learning theory

 This course gives an overview of techniques for automated learning from ill-understood data for which it is hard or impossible to formulate a model that is even approximately correct.
 Here “learning” means: “finding structure, patterns, regularities” and using these patterns to predict future data.
 The field is very similar to an area within computer science called “machine learning”, since many contributions in this field have their origin in computer science (pattern recognition, artificial intelligence).

-Main topics in the course will be (1) supervised learning (regression and classification, but with a strong focus on the latter); (2) model selection; (3) basic clustering.
-The methods discussed will include various classical and state-of-the-art classification methods: LDA (1930s), naive Bayes, perceptrons (1960s), neural networks and deep learning, decision trees (1980s), logistic regression, boosting and support vector machines (2000s).
-We explain interrelations between these methods and analyze their behaviour.
-As for model selection, we again consider both classical and state of the art methods including various forms of cross-validation, Ridge, Lasso and other L1- methods.
-As to clustering, we consider the classic K-means and EM methods.
+Main topics in the course will be (1) supervised learning (regression and classification, but with a strong focus on the latter); (2) model selection and model averaging, (3) basic clustering.
+The methods discussed will include various classical and state-of-the-art classification methods: LDA (1930s), naive Bayes, perceptrons (1960s), neural networks, decision trees (1980s), logistic regression , boosting, support vector machines and other kernel approaches (2000s).
+We explain interrelations between these methods and analyze their large-sample behaviour.
+As for model selection and averaging, we again consider both classical and state of the art methods including Bayes factor model averaging, various forms of cross-validation, Ridge, Lasso and other L1- methods.
+As to clustering, we consider the classic k-means and EM methods.
 See www.timvanerven.nl/teaching/statlearn2015/ for a detailed schedule.

 An introduction to Statistical Learning